-- to review, evaluate and make recommendations to the full board of directors regarding our compensation policies and programs; - to review and approve the compensation of our chief executive officer, other executive officers and key employees, including all material benefits, option or stock award grants and perquisites and all material employment agreements; - to review and make recommendations to the board of directors with respect to our incentive compensation plans, equity-based compensation plans and pension plans; - to administer incentive compensation and equity-related plans and pension plans; - to review and make recommendations to the board of directors with respect to the financial and other performance targets that must be met; and - to prepare an annual compensation committee report and take such other actions as are necessary and consistent with the governing law and our organizational documents.
+- reviewing, evaluating and making recommendations to the full board of directors regarding our compensation policies and programs; - reviewing and approving the compensation of our chief executive officer, and recommend to the board of directors for approval, the compensation of other executive officers and key employees, including all material benefits, option or stock award grants and perquisites and all material employment agreements; - reviewing and making recommendations to the board of directors with respect to our incentive compensation plans, equity-based compensation plans and retirement plans; - administering incentive compensation and equity-related plans and retirement plans; - reviewing and making recommendations to the board of directors with respect to the financial and other performance targets that must be met; and - preparing an annual compensation committee report and taking such other actions as are necessary and consistent with the governing law and our organizational documents.

-Upon the completion of this offering, , and are expected to be the members of our Compensation Committee.
-The chair of our compensation committee will be .
-Because we will be a "controlled company" under the rules of the Exchange, our Compensation Committee is not required to be fully independent, although if such rules change in the future or we no longer meet the definition of a controlled company under the current rules, we will adjust the composition of the Compensation Committee accordingly in order to comply with such rules.
+Upon the completion of this offering, Andrew Crawford, Laurie Ann Goldman, Shaw Joseph and Alexa Bartlett are expected to be the members of our Compensation Committee.
+The chair of our compensation committee will be Mr. Crawford.
+Because we will be a "controlled company" under the rules of the Exchange, our Compensation Committee is not required to be fully independent, although if such rules change in the future or we no longer meet the definition of a controlled company under the current rules, we will adjust the composition of the Compensation Committee if necessary in order to comply with such rules.